 This failure led to many non-Japanese speakers struggling to find specialised support, leaving them feeling ill-informed and isolated.
-Similar safety fears were experienced in the UK when the government failed to provide sufficient translation services to millions of people who don’t have English as their first language.
+Similar safety fears were experienced in the UK when the government failed to provide sufficient translation services to millions of people who don’t speak English as their first language.

 The human touch in a digital world

-The past year has also emphasised that human translation still reigns supreme even in an increasingly digital world.
+The past year or so has also emphasised that human translation still reigns supreme even in an increasingly digital world.
 While machine translation can generally provide speedy translation in some circumstances, the technology is not yet advanced enough to account for context or linguistic nuance.
 These are two factors that are essential for clear communication in Covid times.

 The key to innovation